foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

   being registered for that interrupt on all cores.
 However, interrupts are still enabled and disabled on a per-core basis.

+- Xtensa-specific config option "XT_USE_L2RAM" moves data structures for timer, scheduler, etc. to L2RAM instead of the default L2-cached system memory.
+  This can improve context switching performance.
+L1 data cache ensures coherence in both cases.
+See xtensa_config.h for more details.
+This option is disabled by default.

 -End-